 }

-break keyword is used to exit the enclosing loop prematurely.
+Break keyword is used to exit the enclosing loop prematurely.

 In the following example, break keyword is used to break the while loop prematurely when a specific condition is met.